 Skip to main content

-Thank you to The Washington Post for including MATTERS’ Chief Medical Officer, Dr. Joshua Lynch, in this discussion!
+Thank you to The Washington Post for including MATTERS’ Chief Medical Officer, Dr. Joshua Lynch, in the discussion around naloxone (Narcan) being approved as an over-the-counter medication.

 Narcan, the nasal spray that reverses opioid overdoses, is hitting store shelves this month for the first time as an over-the-counter medication — a milestone in the fight against the nation’s overdose crisis.